top of page

 The whale sharks near Cabo Catoche (Holbox aggregation) had been known to be feeding in dense patches of seasonal spawning crustacean zooplankton (copepods and Sergestiod shrimps) in waters that were closer to shore, more green, turbid, and distinctly shallower; being 6-20 meters deep.
 So what was attracting the larger aggregation to the deeper blue waters of the Afuera?

-Investigations by Rafael de la Parra Venegas revealed huge numbers of fish eggs; namely Little Tunny, which was identified by DNA testing at the Smithsonian using a technique called barcoding.
-The density of eggs had to be large considering the incredible number of whale sharks attracted to the area in preference to the abundance of zooplankton at the Cabo Catoche feeding site.
-The density was so large upon collection in fact, that it clogged the plankton net in as little as 30 seconds.
+Investigations by Rafael de la Parra Venegas revealed vast numbers of fish eggs, namely Little Tunny, which was identified by DNA testing at the Smithsonian using a technique called barcoding.
+The density of eggs had to be large, considering the incredible number of whale sharks attracted to the area in preference to the abundance of zooplankton at the Cabo Catoche feeding site.
+The density was so large upon collection that it clogged the plankton net in as little as 30 seconds.

 Little Tunny

 The Afuera begins not with the whale sharks but with tuna.
-The Little Tunny mentioned above to be precise.
+The Little Tunny mentioned above, to be precise.
 The Little Tunny (Euthynnus alletteratus) are prolific breeders.
-They are the most common tuna in the Atlantic Ocean and are also called Bonita, False albacore, and Little tuna.
+They are the most common tuna in the Atlantic Ocean, also called Bonita, False albacore, and Little tuna.

-Spawning generally occurs in the Atlantic between April and November when water reaches 25ºC (77ºF), in waters that are 30-40 mt deep, with the most intense spawning occurring between July and August, This perfectly describes the conditions and timing of the Afuera.
+Spawning generally occurs in the Atlantic between April and November when water reaches 25ºC (77ºF) in waters 30-40 mt deep, with the most intense spawning occurring between July and August; this perfectly describes the conditions and timing of the Afuera.

-The eggs are round and transparent and they are buoyant because they contain a droplet of oil that also allows them to be pelagic and float in the ocean current
+The eggs are round, transparent, and buoyant because they contain a droplet of oil that allows them to be pelagic and float in the ocean current.

-The spawning happens at night in an as-yet-unseen shoal and it must be quite a substantial group because it supports hundreds of whale sharks for several months of uninterrupted gorging.
-Thus it can be concluded that not only is the whale shark gathering an incredible occurrence but an important scombrid spawning event of goliath proportions, previously unknown to science, is also taking place.
+The spawning happens at night in an as-yet-unseen shoal, and it must be quite a substantial group because it supports hundreds of whale sharks for several months of uninterrupted gorging.
+Thus it can be concluded that the whale shark gathering is not only an incredible occurrence, but an important scombrid spawning event of goliath proportions, previously unknown to science, is also taking place.

 Feeding